Skip to content

 </div>

 ✅ A $section object representing the section is automatically injected into each Blade view.
-Settings can be accessed via $section->settings.
+Setting values can be accessed via $section->settings.

 Released under the MIT License.